proteanplanet/Ridgepack/cases/JAMES_2019_VarRidging/scripts/README.md

 This directory contains scripts used to generate figures 3 to 16, S1 and S2 in:

 Roberts, A.F., E.C.
 Hunke, S.M.
 Kamal, W.H.
-Lipscomb, C. Horvat, W. Maslowski (2018),
+Lipscomb, C. Horvat, W. Maslowski (2019),
-Variational Method for Sea Ice Ridging in Earth System Models, Part I: Theory, *submitted to J. Adv.
+Variational Method for Sea Ice Ridging in Earth System Models, *J. Adv.
 Model Earth Sy.*.

 These scripts also test other aspects of variational ridging introduced in this paper.